|Kai Schlegelmilch (Chair)

 Prof. Ekardt is a lawyer, sociologist, philosopher of law and scholar of religion.
-He is the leader of the Research Unit Sustainability and Climate Policy in Leipzig and since 2009 professor of public law and legal philosophy at the University of Rostock.
+He is the leader of the Research Unit Sustainability and Climate Policy in Leipzig and Berlin and since 2009 professor of public law and legal philosophy at the University of Rostock.
 2013 he was candidate of the Green Party (Bündnis 90/Die Grünen) for the mayoral election in Leipzig.
 Since 2016 he is vice-chair of the GBG board.

 |Dr. Tobias Ernst (Vice-Chair)

 Tobias Ernst is a lawyer and vice director of Teach First Germany gGmbH.
 Before he was the manager and authorized representative at PricewaterhouseCoopers WPG and project manager at the Bertelsmann Foundation.
 Since 2013 he is member of the board and vice-chair since 2014.

 Florian Prange is mathematician and founder of GORDIS Corporation.
 Since 2007 he is member of the board and treasurer since 2008.

 |Dr. Botho Kickhöfer